mt190502/blog.mtaha.dev/content/linux/dual_gpu_passthrough_guide.md

   - ![photo](/assets/Pasted%20image%2020241107131559.png)

+  {% alert(important=true) %}
-- If you don't see the vfio-pci driver in the output, go back to Step 6 and check the configuration file.
+  If you don't see the vfio-pci driver in the output, go back to Step 6 and check the configuration file.
+  {% end %}

 <br>